1.30.2022 Mayor’s Message

 Ordinance

-Approve First Reading of Ordinance 1090, an Ordinance to Amend and Reenact section 15-02-03 of the Valley City Municipal Code relating to new electric service installation.
+1. Approve First Reading of Ordinance 1095, an Ordinance to Amend and Reenact Chapter 20-05 of the Valley City Municipal Code Relating to the City Restaurant Tax.
+(City Attorney Martineck)

 Resolution